borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 First, create a PagerDuty account and <a href="https://support.pagerduty.com/docs/services-and-integrations">service</a>
-on their site, setting the Integration Type to "Use our API directly" and selecting "Events API v2".
+on their site.
+On the service, add an integration and set the Integration Type to "borgmatic".

 Then, configure borgmatic with the unique "Integration Key" for your service.
 Here's an example: